Meditation Teacher Training

-You might be wondering why we ask you to complete a ‘Beginners’ Course, especially if you have been meditating for years and have completed other meditation courses.
+You may be wondering why we ask you to complete a ‘Beginners’ Course, especially if you’ve been meditating for years and have completed other meditation courses.

-You might feel that you have the basics covered and would be wasting your time and money relearning the foundations.
+You might feel that you know how to meditate and would be wasting your time and money on a course for beginners.

 We understand these concerns.
-Almost all our prospective teacher training students share them.
+Many of our prospective teacher training students share them.
 Consequently, we offer the following reasons:

 Reason 1: Accreditation

 The Meditation Association of Australia sets standards for all accredited Meditation Teacher Training Courses.
 Under these standards, all courses must include at least 80 hours of training, of which 30% must be conducted face-to-face.
 Your participation in the Meditation & Mindfulness for Beginners Course ensures that you meet these requirements.

 Reason 2: Foundational Training